ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 ![Agent-GitLab_Tool](<../img/Agent-GitLab_Tool.png>)

-#### Open API tool
+#### Open API toolkit

-The **Open API** tool extends your Agent's capabilities by integrating OpenAPI-compliant APIs.
-This tool allows for a broad range of external functionalities to be incorporated into the Agent, enabling it to interact with and utilize diverse external services and data sources.
+The **Open API** toolkit extends your Agent's capabilities by integrating OpenAPI-compliant APIs.
+This toolkit allows for a broad range of external functionalities to be incorporated into the Agent, enabling it to interact with and utilize diverse external services and data sources.

-**To configure Open API tool**:
+**To configure Open API toolkit**:

 1. Click the **+ icon** under **Tools** section.
 2. Select the **Gitlab** tool from the dropdown list.
 3. The **New Open API tool** configuration section is opened.
-   * **Name**: Enter a unique name for your Open API tool integration.
-This name will be used to identify the tool within your agent's instructions.
+   * **Name**: Enter a unique name for your Open API toolkit integration.
+This name will be used to identify the toolkit within your agent's instructions.
 4. Upload your OpenAPI schema by following one of these methods:
       * **Enter Schema**: You can directly paste your OpenAPI schema into the text area provided.
       * **Drag & Drop**: Drag your OpenAPI schema file and drop it into the designated area.